boisgera/MEDIANE/README.md

 ### Discover Jupyter

 [Project Jupyter] is the homepage of the non-profit behind the Jupyter Notebook.
-The project provide **Try Jupyter!**, a deployment of the notebook application that is perfect to get started:
+The project provides **Try Jupyter!**, a deployment of the notebook application that is perfect to get started:

   - It ishosted [in the cloud][Rackspace];